laurenoldham1202/final-project/README.md

 and the first round teams, seeds, sites, and scores as the rows.
 The raw data was then imported in a Jupyter Notebook (`notebooks/data-prep.ipynb`) and cleaned with a Python 3 script resulting in a CSV formatted as:

-- 5 columns (seed, school, site, year, id)
+- 5 columns (seed, school, site, year, id):
   - `seed` column is the numeric seed value for each team (1, 2, 3, or 4)
   - `school` is the shorthand name for each participating school (e.g. UNC instead of University of North Carolina)
   - `site` is the city and state of each school's first round site location (formatted as full city name and state abbreviation, e.g. Columbus, OH)
   - `year` is the tournament year
   - `id` is a unique ID for each school and its associated site for each year's tournament

 In addition to each of the 16 teams for years 1985-2019, new rows for each site were appended to the CSV (with a matching ID) to eventually analyze the distance between each school and their first-round sites.
 This data was saved as